mposolda/keycloak-quickstarts/spring/rest-authz-resource-server/README.md

-rest-authz-resource-server: Spring Boot REST Service Protected Using Keycloak Authorization Services
+rest-authz-resource-server: Spring Boot REST Service Protected Using RHBK Authorization Services
 ===================================================

 Level: Beginner
 Technologies: Spring Boot
-Summary: Spring Boot REST Service Protected Using Keycloak Authorization Services Target Product: Keycloak
+Summary: Spring Boot REST Service Protected Using RHBK Authorization Services Target Product: RHBK

 What is it?
 -----------

-This quickstart demonstrates how to protect a Spring Boot REST service using Keycloak Authorization Services.
+This quickstart demonstrates how to protect a Spring Boot REST service using RHBK Authorization Services.

-It tries to focus on the authorization features provided by Keycloak Authorization Services, where resources are protected by a set of permissions and policies defined in Keycloak and access to these resources are enforced by a policy enforcer(PEP) that intercepts every single request sent to the application to check whether or not access should be granted.
+It tries to focus on the authorization features provided by RHBK Authorization Services, where resources are protected by a set of permissions and policies defined in RHBK and access to these resources are enforced by a policy enforcer(PEP) that intercepts every single request sent to the application to check whether or not access should be granted.

 System Requirements